jenkinsci/jobdelete-builder-plugin/README.md

 # jobdelete-builder-plugin
-Jenkins plugin to delete a job in a build step.
+Jenkins plugin to delete jobs in a build step.